gunet/phpcas-tester/README.md

 # Main files
 * `docker-compose.yaml`
-  - Builds the project (altough you can also download the image from Docker Hub)
+  - Builds the project (altough you can also download the image from Docker Hub).
+Run `docker compose build`
   - Includes the `variables.env` environment variables file
   - Exposes port 443
 * `docker-compose.test.yaml`